samzipper/HEAL-documentation/syllabus.md

 ## Groundwater modelling
  - Enemark et al. (2019).
 [Hydrogeological conceptual model building and testing: A review](http://doi.org/10.1016/j.jhydrol.2018.12.007). _Creating and describing your conceptual model should be the first step in the research process - so why don't we ever talk about it?_
  - Hill (2006).
 [The Practical Use of Simplicity in Developing Ground Water Models](http://doi.org/10.1111/j.1745-6584.2006.00227.x). _Great overview of groundwater model simplification and calibration.
 Expanded on the textbook, [Effective Groundwater Model Calibration](https://onlinelibrary.wiley.com/doi/book/10.1002/0470041080)._
- - Rossman & Zlotnik (2013).
+ - *Rossman & Zlotnik (2013).
 [Regional groundwater flow modeling in heavily irrigated basins of selected states in the western United States](https://doi.org/10.1007/s10040-013-1010-3). _Useful review of existing groundwater models in the High Plains region and western US._
  - Voss et al. (2011).
-Groundwater modeling fantasies: [part 1, adrift in the details](http://doi.org/10.1007/s10040-011-0789-z) and [part 2, down to earth](http://doi.org/10.1007/s10040-011-0790-6). _Great overview of limitations and path forward for groundwater modellers._
+Groundwater modeling fantasies: [part 1, adrift in the details](http://doi.org/10.1007/s10040-011-0789-z) and [part 2, down to earth](http://doi.org/10.1007/s10040-011-0790-6). _General philosophy and specific recommendations for effective groundwater modelling._
  - White (2017).
 [Forecast First: An Argument for Groundwater Modeling in Reverse](http://doi.org/10.1111/gwat.12558). _An ordered workflow to model development._

  ## Socio-environmental synthesis